Find your voting districts

 In carrying out its duties, the Elections Office strives to be of service to every citizen by being fair, nondiscriminatory, and informed on all election laws and legislative changes that will affect their duties and responsibilities to the public.

 You can contact the Elections Office by phone, fax, or email.
-Please direct your email inquiries to Charlotte Sosebee, Director; Lisa McGlaun, Elections Assistant; Pamela Long, Elections Assistant or Aletha Perkins, Administrative Assistant.
+Please direct your email inquiries to Charlotte Sosebee, Director; Lisa McGlaun, Elections Assistant; Pamela Long, Elections Assistant, Audra Taylor, Elections Assistant, or Aletha Perkins, Administrative Assistant.

 - Am I eligible to vote in Georgia?